symlynX/secure-email/README.md

 There are an increasing number of projects working on next generation secure email or email-like communication.
-This is an initial draft report highlighting the projects and comparing the approaches.
+Only few of them fulfil the [security requirements](http://libreplanet.org/wiki/GNU/consensus/berlin-2013) of the #[youbroketheinternet](http://youbroketheinternet.org) community.
+This is a report highlighting the projects and comparing the approaches.
 Please help us fill in the missing details and correct any inaccuracies.
-To contribute to this document, fork this repository and issue a pull request.
+To contribute to this document, fork [its repository](https://github.com/symlynX/secure-email).

 Contents: